Frequently Asked Questions

 Kyrgyzstan has long been considered one of the least oppressive and most progressive of all the former Soviet Republics, and as of October 2010, is the first Parliamentary Democracy in Central Asia.
 That said, the country has a history of political revolutions – most recently in April 2010.
 While such uprisings are undoubtedly a serious matter, it would be inaccurate to describe Kyrgyzstan as a “dangerous” place for travelers, even following recent events.
 We are constantly assessing safety concerns via a wide network of in-country contacts and news sources, and in conjunction with the US State Department.
 The safety of our participants is our highest priority; if we ever deem it unsafe for enrolled participants to travel to Bishkek and on to our rural program locations, we will announce cancellations as far in advance as possible (see “Cancellation and Refund Policies” Q&A below).

-The Jalpak Tash Yurt has a diameter of approx. 5 1/2m (18ft) and can comfortably accommodate 10-12 people, including guides and our 2 local partners, who accompany all groups to the yurt to host, cook, clean, and manage yurt chores.
+New for 2013-14 we will be adding a new kitchen/dining yurt!
+The 2nd yurt will also double as the sleeping yurt for our local partners, who accompany all groups to host, cook, clean, and manage yurt chores.
+Our clients’ yurt, the Jalpak Tash Yurt has a diameter of approx. 5 1/2m (18ft) and can comfortably accommodate 10-12 people, including guides.
 We recommend a max group size of 6-8 on our Guided tours and courses, and 8-10 on our Self-Guided tours.

 Our tours and courses are open to all adults 18 and up.